William Creek - South Australia

 William Creek is the closest settlement to Lake Eyre North.
 The town is famous for the William Creek Hotel, one of the wold's most remote pubs.
 The town was once on The Ghan railway line.

-It is renowned for being the smallest town in Australia with a current permanent population of 3.
-William Creek is serviced twice weekly by the Coober Pedy Oodnadatta One Day Mail Run.
-The 4WD mail truck also carries some general freight and passengers.
+It is renowned for being the smallest town in Australia with a current permanent population of 6.
+William Creek is serviced twice weekly by the Coober Pedy Oodnadatta Mail Run.

 William Creek offers the only petrol station (both unleaded and diesel available) between Marree, Coober Pedy and Oodnadatta on the Oodnadatta Track.

 If you ever wanted to really know what outback life is all about then you must visit William Creek.
 It is about a 2-hour drive east from Coober Pedy or a 40 minute flight via Wrightsair aircraft from Coober Pedy.

 The name William Creek derives from a lake and a creek, which flow to the north and south of the town.
-John McDougall Stuart named Lake William in 1859.
+John McDouall Stuart named Lake William in 1859.
 “William’ was the second son of John Chambers, one of Stuart’s co-sponsors for his many expeditions.